claint76/inivation-docs/Software user guides/AEDAT_file_formats.md

 guarantee monotonicity), and then a series of typed event packets, which contain in turn all the various events.

-All integer data and fields are always signed and little-endian\!
-This is a departure from previous AEDAT formats, motivated by the fact all the systems we support, currently x86(\_64) and ARM, are in fact native little-endian systems, and doing so avoids unnecessary conversion operations.
+All integer data and fields are always signed and little-endian!
+This is a departure from previous AEDAT formats, motivated by the fact all the systems we support, currently x86(_64) and ARM, are in fact native little-endian systems, and doing so avoids unnecessary conversion operations.